 - Is the process well structured?
 Is the decisive logic very clear?

 - Is the process subject to a person’s error?

 By bringing automation in the organization to your manufacturing processes, you should set your team to catch new data points which means analyzing and tracking the data flow.
 By evolving your processes and tracking data, you have opportunity to understand why certain requests are approved or rejected or why the certain process takes longer than average or why certain team member needs more or less time to make decisions.
 This information can show you how to adjust your processes going forward and how to make general decisions about your operations.

-In the past five years, more and more manufacturing organizations have recognized the potential of automation and began transforming their processes.
-As a result, the manufacturing sector enjoys errorless and simplified procedures without needing to conclude full performance to enable the best productivity.
+In the past five years, more and more manufacturing organisations have recognised the potential of automation.
+They began transforming their processes.
+And manufacturing sector enjoys errorless and simplified procedures.